 Digital Object Identifier (DOI)

 This research was supported by NIH grants P20GM103436 (ECR); 2P20 RR020171 (YNF-M) (from the National Center for Research Resources), 1R01ES024478, NSF1517986 and International Rett Syndrome Foundation grant (YNF-M).
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.

 Nalabothula, Narasimharao; Al-Jumaily, Taha; Eteleeb, Abdallah M.; Flight, Robert M.; Xiaorong, Shao; Moseley, Hunter; Rouchka, Eric C.; and Fondufe-Mittendorf, Yvonne N., "Genome-Wide Profiling of PARP1 Reveals an Interplay with Gene Regulatory Regions and DNA Methylation" (2015).
-Molecular and Cellular Biochemistry Faculty Publication.
+Molecular and Cellular Biochemistry Faculty Publications.
 77.

 S1 Fig. Reproducibility of PARP-nuc-ChIP-seq data analyses.

 journal.pone.0135410.s003.PDF (474 kB)

 S3 Fig. PARP1 binding at specific promoters correlate with active gene transcription.

 journal.pone.0135410.s004.PDF (434 kB)